telerik/reporting-docs/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters.md

 ## Configure the Properties of a Report Parameter using Report Designer

 1. In `Name`, type the name of the parameter.
-1. In `Text` type the text for the parameter to be displayed in the report viewer as prompt to the end user.
+1. In `Text` type the text for the parameter to be displayed in the report viewer as a prompt to the end user.
 If not set, the Name of the parameter will be used instead.
 1. In `Type`, select the data type for the parameter value.
 By default `String` type is selected.
-1. You can leave the `Value` property blank, enter a literal value or click the ellipses to invoke the [Expression Edit Dialog]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/edit-expression-dialog%}).
+1. You can leave the `Value` property blank, enter a literal value, or click the ellipses to invoke the [Expression Edit Dialog]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/edit-expression-dialog%}).
 1. If the parameter can contain a blank value, set `AllowBlank` accordingly.
 1. If the parameter can contain a null value, set `AllowNull` accordingly.
 1. To allow a user to select more than one value for the parameter, set `MultiValue` accordingly.